Investment Advisers Act Framework

 william.nelson@investmentadviser.org

-Gail Bernstein, General Counsel
+Gail Bernstein, General Counsel, Head of Public Policy

 gail.bernstein@investmentadviser.org